ricichien/ricichien/README.md

 ### Learning

-Recently, I have been studying more about languages, mainly Italian and Japanese.

-Regarding technologies, I am developing some Apps using external APIs and deeping more my knowledge in Front-End stacks (React, NextJS, NodeJs, Tailwind, etc...)
+Since I am already a Portuguese native speaker and fluent at English as my second language, the mainly languages I have been studying now are Italian and Japanese.
+Regarding technologies, I am focusing in the development of Websites using external APIs and deeping more my knowledge in Front-End stacks (React, NextJS, NodeJs, Tailwind, etc.)

 ### Social Medias